Real Estate Professionals Obligations under AML/CTF Tranche 2 Reforms

 Chair:

-Megan Styles, Barrister, Foley’ List
+Megan Styles, Barrister, Foley’s List

 9.00am to 9.50am Simplification Reforms and Services Impacted: Expectations for Real Estate Professionals